 CT Scan of the Liver and Biliary Tract

-What is a CT scan of the liver and biliary tract?
+What is a computed tomography (CT) scan of the liver and biliary tract?

-CT scan is a type of imaging test.
-It uses X-rays and computer technology to make
+A computed tomography (CT) scan is a type of imaging test.
+It uses X-rays and computer

 In a CT scan, an X-ray beam moves in a circle around your body.
 This allows many different